Periodic Pitman transforms and jointly invariant measures: Properties, limits and applications of periodic joint invariant measures

 \subsection{Periodic stationary horizon limit}

 We record two scaling limits of $\ICH_\beta$ as $\beta \searrow 0$ and as $\beta \to \infty$.
-The first, $\wt g_{0,\theta}$ below, is the relatively trivial jointly invariant measures of the periodic Edwards-Wilkinson equation (i.e., additive stochastic heat equation) while the second, $\wt g_{\infty,\theta}$ below, is the jointly invariant initial conditions for the periodic KPZ fixed point.
-In analogy with the full-line setting \cite{Busani-2021,Seppalainen-Sorensen-21b,Busa-Sepp-Sore-22a,Sorensen-thesis} we call this the {\em periodic stationary horizon}.
-Note, we do not prove that these limits are the jointly invariant measures for these limiting Markov processes.
+The first, $\wt g_{0,\theta}$ below, is the relatively trivial jointly invariant measures of the periodic Edwards-Wilkinson equation (i.e., additive stochastic heat equation) while the second, $\wt g_{\infty,\theta}$ below, should be the jointly invariant initial conditions for the (conjectural) periodic KPZ fixed point.
 In the Edwards-Wilkinson case this is straightforward to check.
 On the other hand, the periodic KPZ fixed point has not yet been constructed as a Markov process and taking any sort of asymptotic (e.g. at the level of various marginal distribution as done in the TASEP case in \cite{BaikLiu}) of the periodic KPZ equation is an outstanding open problem.
+In analogy with the full-line setting \cite{Busani-2021,Seppalainen-Sorensen-21b,Busa-Sepp-Sore-22a,Sorensen-thesis} we call $\wt g_{\infty,\theta}$ the {\em periodic stationary horizon}.

 \begin{proposition} For $\beta > 0$, let $\ICH_\beta \sim \Pm_\beta$, and define the rescaled process $\wt \ICH_\beta = (\wt g_{\beta,\theta})_{\theta \in \R}$ by

 Then, there exist scaling limits of $\wt \ICH_\beta$, with respect to the uniform topology on $C\bigl(\R,\Cpin[0,1]\bigr)$, as $\beta \searrow 0$ and $\beta \to \infty$.
 We call these $\wt \ICH_0 = (\wt g_{0,\theta})_{\theta \in \R}$ and $\wt \ICH_\infty = (\wt g_{\infty,\theta})_{\theta \in \R}$ respectively.
 Each marginal $\wt g_{0,\theta}$ and $\wt g_{\infty,\theta}$ has the law of $B_{1,\theta}$, and the joint laws are characterized as follows: \begin{enumerate} [label=\textup{(\roman*)}] \item For $x \in [0,1]$ and $\theta \in \R$, $\wt g_{0,\theta}(x) = \wt g_{0,0}(x) + \theta x$, almost surely. \item \textup{(Periodic stationary horizon)} For any $k\in \N$ and $(\theta_1,\ldots,\theta_k) \in \R^k$, let $f_m=\B_{1,\theta_m}$, for $1\leq m\leq k$, be independent slope $\theta_m$, variance $1$ Brownian bridges \eqref{eq.bb} and set, for $x\in [0,1]$, \be \ee Then, $(\wt g_{\infty,\theta_1},\ldots,\wt g_{\infty,\theta_k}) \deq (\wt g_1,\ldots,\wt g_k)$. \end{enumerate} \end{proposition} Proposition \ref{prop:betalim} is proved in Section \ref{sec:proof8910}.
 Note, \eqref{eq:grtilde} can also be written in a similar iterated way as \eqref{Phi_iter}.
 Figure \ref{fig:KPZH_lim} shows a simulation in R of $\wt g_{\beta,\theta}(x)$ for small and large values of $\beta$ and $\theta \in \{-5,-2.5,0,2.5,5\}$.
 For small $\beta$, the functions becomes effectively linear shift of each other, while for large $\beta$, the functions tend to stick very close to each other near the origin.
 In the limit, one can see from \eqref{eq:grtilde} that the functions do in fact stick together in a random interval near $x = 0$.